nicospavlidis/opc/README.md

 reproduction_script
 ```

-More detailed instructions for installing OPC are provided in the file `documentation/document.pdf`.
+More detailed instructions for installing OPC are provided in the file `user_guide.pdf`.

 #### DOCUMENTATION